nealcaren/jupyter-book/_build/getting_started/python.md

 In 2009, as part of his first State of the Union address, President Barack Obama said:

-> Democracy in a nation of 300 million people can be noisy and messy and complicated.
+> Let us invest in our people without leaving them a mountain of debt

 To store that in Python, create a new variable called `sentence`